Paul-Cavain/Paul-Cavain/README.md

 **`Freelancer (Frontend Developer/System Designer)`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 500k subscribers.
+I'm a frontend developer, web UI designer, and mobile app creator building digital experiences one pixel at a time.
+I design and code projects from scratch, focusing on seamless user experiences across web and mobile platforms.

 ### Lanuage and Tools
 <p>